At a Glance

 What is Pneumococcal Disease?

 Pneumococcal disease is an infection caused by Streptococcus pneumoniae bacteria, sometimes referred to as pneumococcus.
 Pneumococcus can cause many types of illnesses, including ear infections and meningitis.
-For more information from the CDC on Pneumococcal disease, click here.
+Meningitis is an infection of the lining of the brain and spinal cord.

 Poliomyelitis (Polio)